 Medicaid expansion has mixed impacts on reducing infant mortality.
-In 2019, infant mortality was 5.4 deaths per 1,000 live births.
-Stratified by race and ethnicity, the infant mortality rates were 3.4, 4.5, 5, 7.9, 8.2, and 10.6 per 1,000 births for infants born to Asian, White, Hispanic, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander, and Black women, respectively. xxii,27 One study examined the differential impacts of Medicaid expansion on infant mortality rates among White and Black infants across expansion and nonexpansion states.
+In 2020, infant mortality was 5.42 deaths per 1,000 live births.
+Stratified by race and ethnicity, the infant mortality rates were 4.4, 10.38, 7.68, 3.14, 7.17, and 4.69 deaths per 1,000 births for infants born to White, Black, American Indian or Alaska Native, Asian, Native Hawaiian or other Pacific Islander, and Hispanic women, respectively.
+One study examined the differential impacts of Medicaid expansion on infant mortality rates among White and Black infants across expansion and nonexpansion states.
 Medicaid expansion was associated with a reduction of 0.29 per 1,000 live births for infants born to White mothers in expansion states relative to nonexpansion states.
-The authors did not find statistically significant results when testing whether Medicaid expansion reduces infant mortality rates for Black infants.
-This study did not provide causal evidence that Medicaid expansion reduced racial and ethnic disparities in adverse birth outcomes.
+The authors did not find statistically significant results when testing whether Medicaid expansion reduces infant mortality rates for Black infants. xxiii,GG This study did not provide causal evidence that Medicaid expansion reduces racial and ethnic disparities in adverse birth outcomes.